shaunpersad/throttled-queue/README.md

 for (var x = 0; x < 100; x++) {

     throttle(function() {
-        // make a network request.
-This will fire at most 10 at a time.
+        // This will fire at most 10 at a time, one after the other.
     });
 }
 ```